 After her Masters degree in Medical Biotechnologies at the Federico II University of Naples, Italy, Stella joined our lab in January 2017 on a MDC NYU PhD Fellowship.
 Some highlights of her work include the early detection of lung cancer, the effect of SSR mutations on growth rates in yeast, and how smoking affects the expression of SARS-CoV-2 entry genes.

-She is soon moving to San Diego as a postdoctoral fellow in the Carter Lab at UCSD!
 Go Stella!
 Thanks for all your hard work and kind words.
 You rock!

 Eight years after its intial release we are more than proud to announce that the MEDICC2 algorithm and paper for inferring cancer evolution from somatic copy-number alterations is now published online at Genome Biology.

 MEDICC2 is the leading algorithm for phylogenetic reconstruction from and quantification of chromosomal instability.
 It is based on an efficient finite-state transducer framework which, together with integrated parallelisations, allows accurate phylogentic inference even for single-cell data with thousands of cells.